-Cocoa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cocoa is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cocoa who work in office and administrative support (15.04%), maintenance occupations (11.75%), and sales jobs (10.03%).
+Unlike some cities, Cocoa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cocoa are a mix of both white- and blue-collar jobs.
+Overall, Cocoa is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Cocoa who work in office and administrative support (11.49%), management occupations (10.50%), and sales jobs (10.03%).

 Cocoa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Cocoa are slightly less educated than the national average of 21.84% for the average city or town: 15.90% of adults in Cocoa have a bachelor's degree or advanced degree
+The percentage of adults in Cocoa who are college-educated is close to the national average for all communities of 21.84%: 18.07% of the adults in Cocoa have a bachelor's degree or advanced degree.

-The per capita income in Cocoa in 2010 was $19,993, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $79,972 for a family of four.
+The per capita income in Cocoa in 2018 was $26,831, which is middle income relative to Florida and the nation.
+This equates to an annual income of $107,324 for a family of four.
 However, Cocoa contains both very wealthy and poor people as well.

 Cocoa is an extremely ethnically-diverse city.
 The people who call Cocoa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cocoa residents report their race to be White, followed by Black or African-American.
 Cocoa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.55% of the city’s residents.
-Important ancestries of people in Cocoa include Irish, Italian, English, and Scottish.
+People of Hispanic or Latino origin account for 13.36% of the city’s residents.
+Important ancestries of people in Cocoa include Irish, English, German, Italian, and European.

 The most common language spoken in Cocoa is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.